BlackBeltTechnology/pandino/README.md

 ```
 > Missing out any of the above will result in a bundle being stuck in a `RESOLVED` state indefinitely.

-#### Bundle Version
+#### 1.2.
+Bundle Version

-Every Bundle must provide [semver-compliant](https://www.npmjs.com/package/semver) version numbers in all part of a
+Every Bundle must provide a [semver-compliant](https://www.npmjs.com/package/semver) version number in all relevant
-Manifest!
+parts of a Manifest!

-### Service
+### 2. Service

-Bundles are built around a set of cooperating services available from a shared Service Registry.
+Bundles are built around a set of cooperating Services available from a shared Service Registry.
 Such a Pandino service
 is defined semantically by its Service Interface and implemented as a Service Object.

 The Service Interface should be specified with as few implementation details as possible.
 In Pandino we have specified
 many Service Interfaces for common needs and will specify more in the future.

 The Service Object is owned by, and runs within, a Bundle.
 This Bundle must register the Service Object with the
-Pandino Service Registry so that the service's functionality is available to other Bundles under control of Pandino.
+Pandino Service Registry so that the service's functionality is available to other Bundles under the control of Pandino.

 Dependencies between the Bundle owning the Service and the Bundles using it are managed by the Framework.
 For example,
 when a Bundle is stopped, all the Services registered with Pandino by that Bundle must be automatically unregistered.

 Pandino maps Services to their underlying Service Objects, and provides a simple but powerful query mechanism that
-enables a bundle to request the services it needs.
+enables a bundle to request the Services it needs.
 Pandino also provides an event mechanism so that bundles can receive
 events of Services that are registered, modified, or unregistered.

 ## Usage